ispras/rop-benchmark/README.md

 		                        The number of parallel instances to run.
 		  -a ARCH, --arch ARCH  The target architecture of framework.
-		  -c, --check-only      Only check chains generated previously -b BINARY, --binary BINARY
+		  -c, --check-only      Only check chains generated previously -g, --generate-only   Only generate chains.
+Do not try to run and check them.
+		  -b BINARY, --binary BINARY
 		                        Run particular binary e.g. openbsd-62/ac.bin
 		  --timeout TIMEOUT     The timeout in seconds for each binary